Statute of Limitations

 These are state laws that limit the amount of a time a person has to go to court and file an initial complaint, which begins a civil lawsuit.

-Statute of limitations deadlines vary from state-to-state and depending on the kind of loss or harm suffered.
+The statute of limitations deadlines vary from state-to-state and depending on the kind of loss or harm suffered.

 In personal injury lawsuits as well as in wrongful death litigation – both of which frequently stem from car accidents – the statute of limitations is three years.
 This is true whether you are filing a negligence claim against another driver or a products liability lawsuit against the manufacturer or distributor of the vehicle.